brian-schick/craftDemo/ReadMe.md

 17. Resolve the rendering issues by replacing UIStackView with static UILabel template objects, adjusting code to match.
 This likely wouldn't be a production-worthy solution, but fully resolves the issues experienced for present purposes.
 18. I missed the GitHub "desktop" affordance in the Issues table initially, so I had to quickly backtrack, find the JSON property for the link, add this to the Codable model and add a matching property in the Issues VC.
 19. Set up second prototype cell for the GitHub link.
 Create GitHub octicon assets, wire up IBAction for button, add autolayout constraints and test.
+20. Set up simple proof of concept unit tests.
+I've run out of time, so these are simple… Making final commit.